caryhtan/Bellabeat-data-analysis-case-study/README.md

 * Weight data is only available for eight users and contains many blank entries, with around two-thirds of the available weight data being entered manually, which could affect its reliability.

-### Additional data:

-Given the constraints of the FitBit data, supplementing the analysis with an additional data source is recommended.
-The Mi Band fitness tracker data, available from [Kaggle](https://www.kaggle.com/datasets/damirgadylyaev/more-than-4-years-of-steps-and-sleep-data-mi-band), offers a longitudinal dataset covering steps and sleep monitoring from April 2016 to July 2022 for an individual user of the Xiaomi Mi Band.
-This dataset comprises two CSV files, separately detailing step counts and sleep patterns.
-Including this data allows for an analysis of long-term user engagement with fitness tracking on an individual level.
-However, it's noted by the uploader that approximately two weeks of step data were corrupted and have been set to zero.

 For detailed insights into the variables and structure of the data, refer to the [Data Dictionary and Documentation](Data%20Documentation%20and%20Data%20Dictionary.md) file.

 # Process